 7 Killed In Fiery Florida Wreck, Including 5 Children Headed To Disney World

-Seven people — including five children from Louisiana who were headed to Disney World — were killed in a crash involving two semi-trucks and a number of passenger vehicles in northern Florida on Thursday.
+Seven people — including five children from Louisiana who were headed to Disney World — were killed in a crash involving two semitrucks and a number of passenger vehicles in Northern Florida on Thursday.

 Florida Highway Patrol Lt.
-Patrick Riordan said at a press conference that as many as eight people were injured and taken to local hospitals in what he called an "extensive" and fiery wreck.
+Patrick Riordan said at a news conference that as many as eight people were injured and taken to local hospitals in what he called an "extensive" and fiery wreck.

 At about 3:40 p.m.
-ET, a semi-truck and a car traveling north along Interstate 75 near Gainesville collided, crashed through the center guardrails and smashed into a southbound semi-truck and the passenger van carrying the children.
+ET, a semitruck and a car traveling north along Interstate 75 near Gainesville collided, crashed through the center guardrails and smashed into a southbound semitruck and the passenger van carrying the children.
 The trucks burst into flames.
 Another car then slammed into the wreckage.

 Officials say they don't yet know what caused the wreck and have opened an investigation.

-The children ranged in age from 8-years-old to teenagers and were traveling from Avoyelles Parish in central Louisiana, Riordan said.
-It wasn't immediately clear if they were related, but news reports said they belonged to the same church.
-The drivers of the two semi-trucks, both adult males, were killed.
+The children ranged in age from 8 years old to teenagers and were traveling from Avoyelles Parish in central Louisiana, Riordan said.
+It wasn't immediately clear whether they were related, but news reports said they belonged to the same church.
+The drivers of the two semitrucks, both adult males, were killed.

 Video from the scene showed bodies and debris strewn across the roadway as thick smoke billowed from the burning wreck.